project-ncl/gradle-manipulator/guide/project-version-manip.md

 ### Snapshot detection

 The tool can detect snapshot versions and either preserve the snapshot or replace it with a real version.
 This is controlled by the property `versionSuffixSnapshot`.
-The default is false (i.e. remove `SNAPSHOT` and replace by the suffix).
+The default is false (i.e., remove `SNAPSHOT` and replace by the suffix).

+### OSGi compliance

+If version manipulation is enabled, the extension will also attempt to format the version to be OSGi compliant.
+For example, if the versions are:

+    1
+    1.3
+    1.3-GA
+    1.3.0-GA

+it will change to

+    1.0.0
+    1.3.0
+    1.3.0.GA
+    1.3.0.GA

+This is controlled by the property `versionOsgi`.
+The default is true (i.e., make the versions OSGi compliant).

 ### Version suffix alternatives